h8liu-archives/p8/readme.md

 more insteresting and meaningful than those other computer games that ends up with absolutely nothing).

+**TODO list**

+- Some handful api for writing assembly
+- More test cases for P8 (if not a parser yet)
+- Syscall for simple IO
+- VM in javascript
+- A tictactoe game and AI

 **Tentative Plan**

 Design new arch and languages: